ovh-ux/ovh-ui-angular/packages/oui-calendar/README.md

 **Note**: If you want to access the parameters inside events callback, you need to use `selectedDates` or `dateStr` variables as below.

-* `selectedDates` return an array of Date objects selected by the user.
+* `selectedDates` returns an array of Date objects selected by the user.
 When there are no dates selected, the array is empty.
-* `dateStr` return a string representation of the latest selected Date object by the user.
+* `dateStr` returns a string representation of the latest selected Date object by the user.
 The string is formatted as per the `dateFormat` option.

 ## API